 Who We Are

 The Center for Asian Health Research and Education was founded in October 2018 to provide a common place for research, education and clinical care support allowing disparate faculty, staff, community members and trainees to share ideas and common resources.
 Currently, there is a lack of resources and community.
-In particular, given the nature of Asian Health research, multi-disciplinary groups are needed.
+In particular, given the nature of Asian Americans, Native Hawaiians and Pacific Islanders (AsA-NHPI) Health research, multi-disciplinary groups are needed.

-At Stanford, no other centers are significantly investigating and developing educational/clinical care for Asians.
+At Stanford, no other centers are significantly investigating and developing educational/clinical care for Asian Americans, Native Hawaiians and Pacific Islanders (AsA-NHPI).
 Stanford has advantages over other Universities in this area of health research, education and care due to unique patient, faculty/staff and student Demographics, Disease, Epidemiologic/Health economics and humanities expertise.

 Click the buttons below to learn more about the COVID-19 vaccine.

 We write to ask you to stand with us against the senseless violence that has been inflicted upon our Asian communities.

 Over the last year, anti-Asian hate crimes have risen by nearly 150 percent.
 Most recently, a violent attack in Atlanta stole the lives of eight innocent people, six of whom were Asian women.
 We share your grief, anger, fear, and frustration over this despicable brutality.
 As the children of immigrants or immigrants ourselves, we are heartbroken by the attacks on people who look like us.
 Many of us came to this country seeking a better life for ourselves and our families, but are instead met with daily acts of microaggressions that suppress our communities and our everyday lives.